What the newest announcements mean for you and your business.

 ASIC has announced measures for those companies with a 31 December financial year that need to hold their AGMs by 31 May 2020, providing a two month no action period and enabling hybrid virtual AGMs.

-Time limited fortnightly $550 ‘coronavirus supplement’
+Fortnightly $550 ‘coronavirus supplement’

 The payment will be made to those receiving: